-You can see the metadata style of your organization by opening the Metadata > Profile tab.
+You can see the metadata style of your organization by clicking Metadata > Profile.

-- Validate verifies that you have filled in the required fields for the metadata style.
-You get a message letting you know if your document is valid or about any required fields you haven't filled in with links to those fields.
+- Validate—Verifies that you have provided information for the required elements for the metadata style.
+A message communicates if your document is valid or about any required elements that you haven't provided with links to those elements.

-- Save Local Copy downloads your current metadata document, including any changes made during the editing session, as an XML file in ArcGIS metadata format without a metadata style applied to it.
+- Download—Downloads your current metadata document, including any changes made during the editing session, as an .xml file in ArcGIS metadata format without a metadata style applied to it.

-- Open imports an existing metadata XML file on your computer.
-Click Open, click the browse button, and choose the file on your computer.
-The metadata XML file needs to be in the ArcGIS metadata format.
+- Overwrite—Imports an existing metadata .xml file from your computer.
+Click Overwrite, click the browse button, and choose the file on your computer.
+The metadata .xml file must be in the ArcGIS metadata format.

 Check the box to populate metadata with item details.
 If you leave the box unchecked, metadata from your file updates item details.